pamolloy/linuxbootchain/board/radxa/rock5-itx-plus/readme.md

 ### Boot media selection

-The `Maskrom KEY` button next to the `CAM0` connector configures the boot ROM to not check the available storage for images and instead immediately try to load an image over USB.
+Holding the `Maskrom KEY` button next to the `CAM0` connector on boot configures the boot ROM to not check the available storage for images and instead immediately try to load an image over USB (see also [Rockchip boot ROM](../../../doc/rockchip.md)).

 Adding a jumper to the 2-pin `RECOVERY` header next to the UART header causes Radxa's U-Boot to boot the Radxa Roobi OS installer from the eMMC.[^1] Their